 Prepare to take your case to the courtroom if the other side does not offer a fair settlement.

 Serious injuries like these require extensive medical care that can lead to massive medical bills.
 In many cases, a victim of these catastrophic injuries cannot work while they recover.
 Sometimes, they cannot return to work at all due to disabilities from the incident.
 This can lead to lost income that a person needs to support themselves and their family.
-Our personal injury lawyers will fight for every dime of your lost income.
+Our trial attorneys will fight for every dime of your lost income.
 In the case of a wrongful death, we will work to make sure you and your family members get the justice and fair compensation you deserve.

 How is Fault Proven in a Personal Injury Case?